Updated 18 July 2020

 6. For cosmetics, choose makeup brands that are nanoparticle free and take care not to inhale the product when using powdered makeup (loose or pressed).
 This is just common sense anyway – you should never inhale any powdered product whether food, cosmetics or otherwise.

-Finally, there’s a lot of information to be found online regarding Titanium Dioxide.
-If you are concerned about your exposure to this ingredient, whether through makeup or food, then I urge you to do your own research and make up your own mind.
+There’s a lot of information to be found online regarding Titanium Dioxide.
+If you are concerned about your exposure to this ingredient, whether through makeup or food, then I urge you to do your own research and make up your own mind

 References: EWG Skin Deep Cosmetic Database; chemicalsafetyfacts.org; paulaschoice.com.au; reefrepair.org; mercola.com